smartoptics/sosnmp/docs/source/index.rst

 .. toctree::
    :maxdepth: 2

-   /faq

-Contact
+   /faq/index

+Support
 -------

-In case of questions or troubles using PySNMP, please open up a new `GitHub issue`_ or ask on `Stack Overflow`_.

-For other inquiries, please contact `LeXtudio Inc.`_.

-More information about support options can be found in the following section.
+To learn about community and commercial support options, please visit

 .. toctree::
    :maxdepth: 1

    Support Options <https://www.pysnmp.com/support>

+If you have other inquiries, please contact `LeXtudio Inc.`_.